-Most custody arrangements split major holidays between the parents.
+Many custody arrangements split major holidays between the parents.
 Part of establishing the parenting plan during divorce usually involves hashing this out.
-Every family is different, so how this shakes out varies a great deal.
+Every family is set up differently, so how this shakes out varies a great deal.

-Sometimes couples split the holidays, like mom gets Christmas, dad takes Thanksgiving.
+Sometimes couples split the major holidays.
+For example, mom gets Christmas while dad takes Thanksgiving.
 Another common strategy is to alternate years.
 You get Thanksgiving next year, but this year the kids spend it with your ex.

 But you don’t have to wallow in misery and have a pity party.
-That’s not healthy for anyone.
-There are ways to deal with divorce on Thanksgiving, and here are just a few tips and suggestions to help you through.
+That’s not healthy or fun for anyone.
+There are ways to deal with Thanksgiving post-divorce, and here are just a few tips and suggestions to help you through.

 Do Something Fun, Alone